Hassan-Nabeel/MySQL_CASE_STUDY_PROJECT/README.md

   -	menu
   -	members

- The following topics relevant to the Danny’s Diner case study are covered lots of depth in the Serious SQL course:
+ The following topics relevant to the Danny’s Diner case study are covered lots of depth in the SQL:
    -	Common Table Expressions
    -	Group By Aggregates
    -	Window Functions for ranking